-She counted a few rows up from the bottom and said that I would have to pull out all of the yarn to there, which was almost the entire square.
+She counted a few rows up from the bottom and said that I would have to frog (pull out all of the yarn) to there, which was almost the entire square.
 I started to panic a little thinking it took me two weeks to do my square and now I had to do this square in under eight hours.
 But, I grabbed a Pepsi and bag of chips that they had for the volunteers, and I started to rework the square.

-It took me a little under six hours (I know this because I had to keep putting money in the meter every two hours), but I frogged and recrocheted almost an entire square.
+It took me a little under six hours (I know this because I had to keep putting money in the meter every two hours), but I frogged and recrocheted almost the entire square.

 Unfortunately, I was unable to make the big unveiling that weekend, but I made a trip downtown a few weeks later to see Nina in all of her glory.
 The mural looked amazing.
 I was even able to locate my two squares.